-For more details please refer to the Security Target Lite [9, chapter 6].
+For more details please refer to the Security Target Lite [9], chapter 6.

-The claimed TOE's Strength of Functions 'high' (SOF-high) for specific functions as indicated in the Security Target Lite [9, chapter 6] is confirmed.
+The claimed TOE's Strength of Functions " (SOF-) for specific functions as indicated in the Security Target Lite [9], chapter 6 is confirmed.
 The rating of the Strength of Functions does not include the cryptoalgorithms suitable for encryption and decryption (see BSIG Section 4, Para.
 3, Clause 2).
 For details see chapter 9 of this report.

-The assets to be protected by the TOE are defined in the Security Target Lite [9, chapter 3.1].
+The assets to be protected by the TOE are defined in the Security Target Lite [9], chapter 3.1.
 Based on these assets the security environment is defined in terms of Assumptions, Threats and organisational Security Policies.
-This is outlined in the Security Target Lite [9, chapter 3.1 to 3.4].
+This is outlined in the Security Target Lite [9], chapter 3.1 to 3.4.